USEPA/WNTR/documentation/advancedsim.rst

 This method repeats a Newton step until the maximum residual is less than a user specified tolerance (set to 1*10 :sup:`-6` by default).
 The method ``opt.solve`` returns a tuple which includes the solver status (converged or error).
-The solution for u and v is then returned and printed to 4 significant digits.
+The solution for :math:`u` and :math:`v` is then returned and printed to 4 significant digits.

 .. doctest::